LinThuraa/sem/README.md

-hello, checking if workflow is working
+hello, checking if workflow is working for 2nd time